SubhankarHalder/OCR/README.md

 * Process and pass through REGEX: The JSON is processed to a string and passed through several regular expressions to extract possible date values
 * DateUtil: The values are passed through the parse module of DateUtil to return a date
 * Extracted Date: This date is posted as the "Extracted Date" of the receipts on the database
+* API Endpoint: A client can query the server to get a list of the extracted dates for the receipts
 * FrontEnd: On the FrontEnd the user can view the calculated accuracy of the OCR exercise
 * Detailed Views: The user can also view a second page highlighting the list of receipt file names, their actual and their extracted dates.
 A screenshot of the detailed view is shown below: